shawnjason/Inconsistency-Accumulation/README.md

 - **The application to bounded-context language models** (Section 9.2 of the paper), which is motivational rather than formal.

-The measure-theoretic file `accumulation_stochastic_measure.lean` contains two outstanding `sorry`s on helper lemmas:
-`F_measurable_determined` (σ-algebra induction characterizing `F_k`-measurable sets as those determined by the first `k` coordinates) and the final factorization step inside `setIntegral_X_eq_of_determined` (blocked on a `Decidable`-instance normalization issue between set-builder and conjunction-based elaboration paths).
-Both are generic probability-theoretic or plumbing facts independent of the paper's specific construction.
-The bridge lemma, main integration theorem, and all other supporting measurability, integrability, filtration, and singleton-product-measure infrastructure compile against them.
+The measure-theoretic file `accumulation_stochastic_measure.lean` is complete end to end, with no `sorry` remaining.
+All supporting probability-space infrastructure — singleton measure identities, product-measure independence, the F_k-measurability bridge, the conditional-expectation bridge lemma, and the main integration theorem `E_μ[I_N] ≥ N/|U|` — is machine-checked against current Mathlib.

 Note that the stochastic clause of Theorem 1 is proved in Lean with a uniform bound `E[I_N] ≥ N/|U|`, which is strictly stronger than the